Coronavirus in Norway

 You will find tips and advice about filling in and using the Research Database here.
 The explanations are divided into the different tabs in the Research Database.
 Click on the plus symbol for more detailed information about the Research Database.

-Active contract research projects must be submitted and updated - from now until the deadline 01.02.2021.
+• Active contract research projects must be submitted and updated

 Here you can see an overview of all projects at OsloMet, sorted by the most recent first.
 Twenty at a time.
 Click ‘Show more’ at the bottom of the list to see the next 20 projects.